theguega/neural-mpc/docs/main.typ

 == Data Preprocessing

 Our goal is to develop a robust and reliable controller that can handle uncertainties and disturbances in the system.
 To this end, we introduce small Gaussian noise to both the input state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3]$ and the output action $tau_"MPC"$.
 This noise simulates real-world conditions such as sensor noise, actuator noise, and environmental disturbances.
 Because the data generation pipeline can produce an arbitrary number of samples, we collect a large dataset for training and increase the number of samples until the validation loss plateaus or computational limits are reached.

-We use an 80/20 split, where 80% of the data is used for training and 20% for validation.
+For this purpose we ran a simple experiment with both SVR and MLP models from `Scikit-learn` and compared their performance while increasing the number of samples progressively.

+#figure(
+  image("figures/dataset_scale_plot.png", width: 90%),
+  caption: [MSE vs number of samples (5 trials per model)], )<fig:dataset_scale_plot>

+Our experiment showed a clear plateau after 30000 samples @fig:dataset_scale_plot, therefore we decided to use only 35000 samples for the training of our regression algorithms.
+However, we also observed that RNN models such as GRU were taking full benefits of the full dataset by improving significantly compared to MLP models even after 30000 samples.
+That's why we decided to train regression models with a limitation of 35000 samples and the RNN models with the total 185000 samples collected.

 = Neural Network Architecture